-If you require training before 31 August to be certified to confirm your eligibility for the October exam, the Basic Training team will contact you following your registration for the October DWE to advise the requirements that must be completed by 31 August.
+If you require training before 31 August to be certified to confirm your eligibility for the October exam, the Basic Training team will contact you following your registration for the October DWE to advise you of the requirements that must be completed by 31 August.

-If you already have 24 months of certified training, you already meet this eligibility criteria and you will not be required to complete specific requirements by 31 August.
+If you already have 24 months of certified training, you meet these eligibility criteria and will not be required to complete specific requirements by 31 August.